seanwest1/seanwest1.github.io/_posts/2025-10-06-Should-you switch-to-Linux.md

 ## My Mum's laptop was dying.

 My parents were about to spend around $2000 on a PC.
 She mostly uses a web browser, word processor, solitaire and it's variations.
 Luckily I'd been reading about the end of support for Windows 10 coming up for older machines.
-So it was on my mind that I could repurpose an old laptop I had my parents to use instead.
+So it was on my mind.
+I could repurpose an old laptop I had instead.
 I thought it would be worth installing a different OS (operating system) and seeing if she could get used to it.
 I did a little Googling, many people recommended Linux Mint for Windows users due to its similar look.

 I changed a setting for the laptop to look the USB drive for an OS when powered on.
-Without this it would automatically get the installed Windows OS from the hard drive.
+Without this it would automatically get the installed Windows from the hard drive.
 I put Linux Mint on a USB and started it up.
 I made sure the track pad, Wi-Fi, sound and USB ports all worked.
 Everything was in order.

-Then I went ahead with the full install that would overwrite the Windows installation on the hard drive.
+Then I went ahead with the full install that would overwrite the Windows installation.
 In less that 15 minutes it was ready to go.
 I set it to update automatically in the background, Firefox, libre office and a card game (with 200+ variations) on the desktop and had a try.
-Compared to its former sluggish state it was like a new machine for these tasks.
+Compared to its former sluggish state it was like a new machine, starting up quickly and easily handling it's new tasks.

-From my calculations the computer would have been from the later Windows 7 (July 22, 2009 release date for hardware manufacturers) or Windows 8 (August 1, 2012) era so it wasn't designed with Windows 10 in mind.
+From my calculations the computer would have been from the later Windows 7 (July 2009) or Windows 8 (August 2012) era so it wasn't designed with Windows 10 in mind.
 Then a week later I handed it over to my Mum.

 ## My gaming PC and the Windows apocalypse.

 This success pushed me to try Linux on my gaming PC.
-I bought the components before COVID 19 was considered a pandemic.
+I bought the components and built it before COVID 19 was considered a pandemic.
 One of the components didn't have a feature required to get the upgrade.
 I probably could have gotten Windows 11 to work on it, but there was a chance it would become unstable.

 But I'd read about advances that had been made in the last few years running games in Linux.
 Going in I was worried about issues around the hardware of my computer.
 But being slightly older hardware meant people had made drivers for it.
 ### Problems